Skip to main content

 • “Enslaved: Odyssey to the West endures as a throwback to a time when games existed simply to entertain you, not force an agenda down your throat or bleed your wallet dry with endless microtransactions and battle passes.”

-• “This game is highly recommended for anyone who enjoys single-player, story-driven action/adventure games without the pressure of aggressive monetization tactics.”
+• “Highly recommended for anyone who enjoys single player, story-driven action/adventure games without aggressive monetization.”

-• “Considered mediocre at the time of its release due to its linear level design and simplistic, basic combat, 'Enslaved: Odyssey to the West' nonetheless endures as a throwback to a time when games existed simply to entertain you, not force an agenda down your throat or bleed your wallet dry with endless microtransactions and battle passes.”
+• “"Enslaved: Odyssey to the West" endures as a throwback to a time when games existed simply to entertain you, not force an agenda down your throat or bleed your wallet dry with endless microtransactions and battle passes.”

 • “Feels like what an abyssal moon boss in Genshin would be like (if Genshin also happened to be well balanced and not a cash grab).”